 \textbf{Handwritten Digit Recognition}.
-We use the ``Gisette" dataset constructed from NIPS 2003 feature selection challenge~\cite{url:nips}.
+We use the ``Gisette" dataset constructed from NIPS 2003 feature selection challenge (\url{http://www.nipsfsc.ecs.soton.ac.uk/}).
 The problem is to separate the highly confusible digits ``4" and ``9".
-For the purpose of the feature selection challenge, pixels were samples at random in the middle top part of the feature containing the information necessary to disambiguate ``4" from ``9" and higher order features were created as products of these pixels to force the problem in a higher dimensional feature space.
-Distractor features with no predictive power were also added.
+Features in this dataset contain pixels that are necessary to distinguish ``4" from ``9", but higher order features from those pixels as well as random noise features are also added.
 Since the dimension of this dataset is significantly larger than the previous dataset while the size of the dataset remains similar, we expect \spam~to overfit as shown in Table~\ref{tbl:real}.
-In our experiments, the best \spam~model that we can get is always worse than $\ell_1$ regularized logistic regression on each cross validation set while our \model~outperforms $\ell_1$ regularized logistic regression on most cross validation sets.
-Our \model~selects about 400 features, with about 10 of them being nonlinear and the rest being linear.
+In our experiments, the best \spam~model that we can get is always worse than the lasso on each cross validation set while our \model~outperforms the lasso on most cross validation sets.
+Our \model~selects about 733 features, with about 10 of them being nonlinear and the rest being linear, while the lasso selects 717 features.
 This confirms that by allowing a small number of features to act nonlinearly, we can further improve the classification performance, and yet by setting most of features as linear, we effectively control the complexity and avoid overfitting.

-\textbf{Text Categorization}.
-Text categorization is an important task for many natural language processing applications.
-We use Reuters Corpus Volume I (RCV1) which involves binary classification~\cite{lewis2004rcv1}.
-Table~\ref{tbl:real} shows the predictive performance of the three models.
-We see that \model~outperforms the others.
-This suggests that in high dimensions, although $\ell_1$ regularized linear model is popular, there is extra accuracy that can be obtained if some features are allowed to be nonlinearly transformed.
-However, if all features are allowed to be nonlinearly transformed, such as in \spam, the model will overfit and a suboptimal model is obtained.